DeedeefromGermany/functions/README.md

 # functions
-A set of all kind of functions
+A set of functions written in all kind of languages for different tasks in the windows world